 FMANZ was incorporated in 2008 by a group of facilities managers who recognised the importance of excellence and professionalism, and identified a need for knowledge sharing and education to advance the profession.
-Our elected board members continue to guide and shape FMANZ’s policies and direction.
+Continuing this legacy, our elected board members volunteer their time to guide and shape FMANZ’s policies and direction.

-Bruce is the manager of the planning and advisory team within the Government Property Group (GPG) at the Ministry of Business Innovation & Employment (MBIE).
-GPG helps deliver the property functional leader responsibilities for government across 61 crown agencies.
-GPG is responsible for delivering the government office accommodation programme, as well as providing property advice and setting standards and guidelines.
+Bruce is the manager of the planning and advisory team within the Government Property Group (GPG) at the Ministry of Business Innovation & Employment.
+GPG helps deliver the property functional leader responsibilities for government across 67 crown agencies.
+GPG is responsible for delivering the Government Workplace Strategy, as well as setting standards and guidelines and providing property advice.

 Bruce was elected to the FMANZ Board in 2015 and has been Chair since October 2016.
 He is a Certified Member of FMANZ (CFMANZ).